Shakeel15/PlotClock/README.md

 # PlotClock
-This is the Hub for the Plotclock code and Design info that I have used and documented in.
+This is the Hub for eerything Plotclock-related.

 Most Credit goes to joo on Thingiverse.

+Archived May 2016.